fukun07/neural-image-captioning/readme.md

 - region-based attention: we build our attention item-set using flexible visual regions proposed by Selective Search.
 The model can thus focus on more conceptually meaningful region of an image.

-If you find our code method useful in your research, please consider citing:
+If you find our code or model useful in your research, please consider citing:

 	@article{jin2015aligning,
   		title={Aligning where to see and what to tell: image caption with region-based attention and scene factorization},